 Over the course of nine action-packed days, our Golden State Adventurers will explore some of coastal California’s most memorable sights.
-On this diverse itinerary, you’ll hike the coastal mountains of Los Padres National Forest, find meaning in a local service project, kayak through sea caves, and walk through wildflower-strewn meadows on Santa Cruz Island in Channel Islands National Park, and even find time to hang ten as you surf with professional instructors in Santa Cruz, volunteer with the Half Moon Bay State Beach Rangers, and cap it all off by celebrating in San Francisco.
+On this diverse itinerary, you’ll sea kayak the cool Pacific waters of Tomales Bay, explore the coastal bluffs of Point Reyes National Seashore, day hike through iconic Pfeiffer Big Sur State Park and the Redwood groves outside of Monterey, hang ten as you surf with professional instructors in Santa Cruz, volunteer with the Half Moon Bay State Beach Rangers, and cap it all off by celebrating in San Francisco.
 Stunning ocean vistas, wildlife aplenty, and, last but certainly not least, a terrific new group of friends await!